hg1722/fashionista/README.md

 For preprocessing, all images were resized to squares, 64x64 px for the low-resolution images and 256x256 px for the high-resolutions, and normalized.

-![enter image description here](https://i.imgur.com/NpJAfF7.png) We also ran experiments with training on only apparel images of the dataset as well as the full dataset with all fashion types.
-When training the conditional GAN models on only the apparel data subset, we limited the apparel dataset to the top six subcategories of apparel and the top six base colors.
+![enter image description here](https://i.imgur.com/NpJAfF7.png) We also ran experiments with training on only apparel images ofand the dataset as well as the full dataset with all fashion types.
+When training the conditional GAN models on only the apparel d sub, we limited the apparel dataset to the top six subcategories of apparel and the top six base colors.
 For experiments utilizing all types of fashion data, we limited the categories to top-wear, bottom-wear, and shoes, and the top three colors in the data.

 ## Models